 Social and cultural capital and consciousness

-Of interest here, also, is that the question of social capital and the extent to which they are conscious of this and has potential for a dark side and ultimate exclusion of some from being physically active.
+Significant here is the question of social capital and the extent to which children are conscious of this and has potential for a dark side and ultimate exclusion of some from being physically active.

 Findings from this study would indicate that social capital is a phenomenon associated with consciousness and that children make express effort to generate social capital or, conversely avoid situations in which it might be generated, or accept what they may consider to be a lesser alternative as their first choice point of engagement is inaccessible to them.